Classics (2022 - 2024)

 An introduction to the archaeology of the Mediterranean world, examining the history and contexts of sites and monuments, as well as the methods, practices, and research models through which they have been excavated and studied.
 From Bronze Age palaces of the Aegean, to the Athenian Acropolis, to the cities of Alexander the Great, the Roman forum, Pompeii, and the Roman provinces, we consider the ways in which art, archaeology, architecture, everyday objects, landscape, urbanism, technology, and ritual teach us about ancient Greek and Roman societies.
 Special focus is placed on reception, the origins of archaeology in the Renaissance, 19th- to 20th-century humanistic and social scientific approaches, and postmodern social constructions of knowledge.

 CLASS-UA 310 Identical to ARTH-UA 3.
+No prerequisite.
 Offered periodically.
 4 points.

 Examines the arts of Egypt, Near East, Greece, and Rome within the contexts and diversities of their cultures.
 Special emphasis is placed on form, function, and style and on the significance of this material for later periods within the history of art.
 Major monuments and objects are studied within their full historiographical contexts, as well as within the frameworks of current archaeological and art historical theory and methods.
 Focus is placed on materiality, technique, authorship, patronage, and reception.
 Serves as a foundation for study of almost any branch of Western humanism.